Patricia A. Singletary: Career

 In 1968, Singletary started working for Depository Trust Company as a senior underwriter.
 In 1990, she became account coordinator.
 In 1998 she became security specialist.
 She retired from Depository Trust Company in 2003.

 On September 22, 2002, the Elmendorf Reformed Church extended a call for Singletary became the first female Minister.
 She accepted the call.

 Singletary is a co-founder of the Harlem African Burial Ground Task Force, which was formed in 2009.
 The burial ground was a cemetery for enslaved Africans, and a part of the Reformed Low Dutch Church of Harlem.

 The Elmendorf Reformed Church was later moved to its current location on East 121st Street in Harlem, New York City, New York.

-In 1996, Singletary authored, "The African-American Guide to Buying Stock Without a Broker".
+In 1996, Singletary authored "The African-American Guide to Buying Stock Without a Broker".

 Awards

-In 2019 Singletary received an alumni Award from New Brunswick Theological Seminary Award.
+In 2019 Singletary received an alumni award from New Brunswick Theological Seminary.